Trans actress Nicole Maines says farewell to playing iconic transgender superhero on 'Supergirl'

 MAINE, Maine — Some actors wait their whole lives to break into Hollywood.
 At just 23, Nicole Maines has already had a big break, playing an iconic role as the first transgender superhero on television.

-For the last three years, Maines has brought Nia Nal, who moonlights as Dreamer, to life on the CW’s show "Supergirl," starring alongside other superheroes.
+For the last three years, Maines has brought the character Nia Nal, who moonlights as Dreamer, to life on The CW’s show "Supergirl," starring alongside other superheroes.

 Maines is no stranger to being first.
 When she was a teenager, she was the anonymous plaintiff in the Maine Supreme Court case against Regional School District Unit 26 arguing that she could not be denied access to a female bathroom for being transgender.
 In 2014, the court ruled in her favor, the first such ruling by a state court.
 Maines has been a trans activist ever since.